-We’ve been interested in the creative and committed ways people are finding to to work for racial justice in the middle of a pandemic, and we’re collecting descriptions of some of them here.
+We’ve been interested in the creative and committed ways people are finding to to work for social justice in the middle of a pandemic, and we’re collecting descriptions of some of them here.
 These below came to us in response to our Physical Distance / Social Solidarity mask project, described in this post.

 Ashley: My engagement with anti racist action includes listening and learning, and protesting, donating, and writing emails to city leaders.
 I’m also selling my art and donating the proceeds to For The Gworls, an organization that supports black trans lives.